 Community development is an important component of CapitaLand's commitment to sustainability.
 It focuses on providing support to enhance the lives of underprivileged children and vulnerable elderly, through corporate philanthropy and employee volunteerism.
-Some of the contributions include the following:
+In 2019, more than S\$3.48 million was donated through CapitaLand Hope Foundation ("CHF"), the philanthropic arm of CapitaLand, to benefit underprivileged children and vulnerable elderly in communities where CapitaLand operates.